Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Introduction

 Peptide-based supramolecular materials have found utility across a diverse array of applications.
 In biomedicine, for example, peptide assemblies have been employed as drug-delivery vehicles, tissue-engineering scaffolds, biosensors, and theranostic agents ~\cite{guptaUltrashortPeptideSelfAssembly2020a, liPeptidemodulatedSelfassemblyVersatile2019, ashworthPlasticsProteins2022, boddulaPeptidebasedNovelSmall2021, nguyenSelfassemblyDiphenylalaninePeptide2016}.
 These examples emphasize the potential of peptide self-assembly in life-science and materials-science contexts.
 However, realizing this potential depends on discovering sequences that adopt target morphologies and satisfy functional requirements, a highly complex challenge given the vast combinatorial sequence space.

 Computational design strategies have therefore become necessary for exploring this sequence space.
 While trial-and-error synthesis is impractical for large-scale screening, conventional rational design, relying on expert intuition and existing heuristics, can be biased and may fail to capture unexpected solutions.
 In the past few years, machine learning has emerged as a powerful alternative for peptide sequence design, particularly through generative models.
 Variational autoencoders (VAEs)~\cite{kingmaAutoEncodingVariationalBayes2022} learn continuous, low-dimensional embeddings of sequences, while conditional VAEs (CVAEs)~\cite{sohnLearningStructuredOutput2015} further enable targeted generation by incorporating property labels or descriptors as conditioning inputs.
 For instance, PepCVAE demonstrated semi-supervised generation of antimicrobial peptides by conditioning on activity labels \cite{dasPepCVAESemiSupervisedTargeted2018}, as well as the HydrAMP framework built upon this approach to optimize peptide potency and hydrophobic balance for antimicrobial activity \cite{szymczakDiscoveringHighlyPotent2023}.

-Although developed for images or general tabular data rather than for peptide design, recent work has also shown that CVAEs can condition on an arbitrary subset of attributes by explicitly modeling a mask of observed covariates.
-In VAEAC (Variational Autoencoder with Arbitrary Conditioning), a conditional prior $p(z \mid c,m)$ processes the observed conditions $c$ and a binary mask $m$.
-In contrast, the decoder is conditioned on ($c$,$m$) and trained under random masks to handle any subset at test time \cite{ivanovVariationalAutoencoderArbitrary2018}.
-Related approaches extend CVAEs to missing-covariate settings by marginalizing unobserved conditions during training \cite{ramchandranLearningConditionalVariational2024}.
-These approaches highlight the ability of CVAE-based frameworks to efficiently explore complex design spaces and generate samples conditioned on fully specified or arbitrary partial sets of attributes, laying the groundwork for extending generative design to peptide self-assembly and morphology control, given that the labeled search space is still not extensive.
+Beyond fixed conditioning, recent CVAE formulations explicitly support arbitrary-subset conditioning by augmenting the conditioning inputs with a binary mask of observed attributes and training the decoder to remain valid when only a subset is provided (e.g., VAEAC)~\cite{ivanovVariationalAutoencoderArbitrary2018}.
+Related approaches address missing-covariate settings by marginalizing unobserved conditions during training~\cite{ramchandranLearningConditionalVariational2024}.